The Golf Courses Donald Trump Owns Around the World

 Trump Turnberry

-Home to the famous Ailsa Course, Turnberry has hosted four Open Championships and received a stunning makeover this year – See all of Turnberry’s course changes.
+Home to the famous Ailsa Course, Turnberry has hosted four Open Championships and received a stunning makeover to top our UK&I Top 100 Courses rankings. – See all of Turnberry’s course changes.

 Trump International Golf Links – Aberdeen, Scotland

-Trump’s Aberdeen property really is of high quality – as a new entry it went straight into Golf Monthly’s 2015/16 Top 100 courses UK&I at number 14.
+Trump’s Aberdeen property really is of high quality, featuring incredible views and huge dunes.
+As a new entry it went straight into Golf Monthly’s 2015/16 Top 100 courses UK&I at number 14 and now stands at 8th in our 17/18 rankings.

 Trump International Golf Links – Doonbeg, Ireland